-As a Royal Yachting Association Training Centre we carry all the credentials and experience you will need to get you started, or to improve, in what is the most exciting of water sports: dinghy sailing.
+As a Royal Yachting Association Training Centre, Herne Bay Sailing Club Ltd carries all the credentials and experience you will need to get you started, or to improve, in what is the most exciting of water sports: dinghy sailing.
 We also run RYA Powerboat, RYA Safety boat RYA Instructor/Coach and RYA First Aid courses for adults.
 We've been training for more than 25 years and have a team of fully-qualified volunteer instructors.
 Children learn to sail through the Cadet group.

 We supply all the equipment you need, and use a wide range of boats during our courses.
-From RS Teras and Optibats for the younger children, to RS Q'bas, RS Fevas, RS Visions, 420s and Wayfarers, there's a boat to suit everybody.
+From RS Teras and Optibats for the younger children, to RS Q'bas, RS Fevas, RS Visions and a 2000, there's a boat to suit everybody.
 We will provide you with all specialist personal equipment such as wetsuits, buoyancy aids, and boats.
 You will need to bring suitable footwear, hats and gloves, towel and lunch.
 Tea and coffee will be provided.

 During the course of the sailing season, April - October, we run a complete training programme for adults.
 Whether you want to start from scratch, improve and learn new skills, or get to grips with the intricacies of racing, we've got a course for you.

 The weekly Saturday Sailing sessions for recently-qualified and more-experienced sailors alike are always popular and provide a great environment to improve and learn something new, or simply to have a sail when a safety boat is on the water.